Alexander-Ignition/XSTooling/README.md

 try await sh("ls -al").run()
 ```

-Redirection can be configured by yourself.
-For example in a file for logs.
+Redirection can be configured, for example, to write to a log file.

 ```swift
 let url = URL(fileURLWithPath: "logs.txt", isDirectory: false)